Koha-Community/kohadocs/source/patrons.rst

       suggestion.
 Passwords will be displayed as text."

--  To edit a specific section of the patron record (for example the Library Use section) click the 'Edit' link below the section
+-  To edit a specific section of the patron record (for example the 'Library use' section) click the 'Edit' link below the section.

    |image429|

--  A patron image can be added by browsing for the image on your machine from the 'Manage Patron Image' section
+-  A patron image can be added by browsing for the image on your machine from the 'Manage patron image' section.

    |image430|

-   -  This form will not appear if you have the :ref:`patronimages` system preference to not allow patron images
+   -  This form will not appear if you have the :ref:`patronimages` system preference to not allow patron images.

-   -  To add patron images in bulk, use the :ref:`Upload Patron Images <upload-patron-images-label>` Tool
+   -  To add patron images in bulk, use the :ref:`Upload patron images <upload-patron-images-label>` tool.

--  Patrons can also be blocked from checking items out by setting Patron Flags
+-  Patrons can also be blocked from checking items out by setting Patron flags

    |image431|

-   -  If you would like your circulation staff to confirm a patron's address before checking items out to the patron, you can see the 'Gone no Address' flag
+   -  If you would like your circulation staff to confirm a patron's address before checking items out to the patron, you can see the 'Gone no address' flag

       |image432|

-   -  If the patron reports that they have lost their card you can set the 'Lost Card' flag to prevent someone else from using that card to check items out
+   -  If the patron reports that they have lost their card you can set the 'Lost card' flag to prevent someone else from using that card to check items out

       |image433|